-The Moroccan term for marinade is chermoula, the most classic of which is a zesty marinade of paprika, cumin, garlic, herbs, olive oil and lemon juice.
+The Moroccan term for a marinade is chermoula, the most classic of which is a zesty marinade of paprika, cumin, garlic, herbs, olive oil, and lemon juice.
 It's famously used with fish, but it may also be used with chicken which can then be grilled, or as is the case here, stewed in a conventional pot or tagine.
 The term djaj mchermal, then, is in reference to marinated chicken, but it's a term that has come to be associated with this particular presentation with onions, preserved lemon and olives.

 It's best to allow time for marinating the chicken.
 Allow longer cooking time if preparation is in a tagine.

 - a small handful of cilantro, finely chopped

 - a small handful of parsley, finely chopped

 - 1/4 teaspoon black pepper, or to taste

 - 4 tablespoons olive oil

 - 2 tablespoons lemon juice